dimforge/ncollide/docs/index.md

     <div>
     <big>**Complex shapes**</big>
     <br>
-    Complex geometric queries for collision detection are available for 2D and 3D shapes with various levels of complexity: from simple spheres to arbitrary triangle meshes and unions of convex shapes.
+    Geometric queries for collision detection available for 2D and 3D shapes with various levels of complexity: from simple spheres to arbitrary triangle meshes and unions of convex shapes.
     </div>
     </a>
     </td>